top of page

 For many, the Dragons’ upset of Blessed Trinity was the biggest playoff upset in recent memory.

 Blessed Trinity was the Class AAAA preseason favorite and was ranked No. 1 the entire season.
 The Titans were also been ranked in most national polls throughout the season and the highest ranked team in Georgia in all classifications.
 They even held a No. 1 spot in the nation in one of the national rankings.
+Jefferson was ranked sixth by the Atlanta Journal-Constitution in the final regular-season poll, Cartersville second.
+The Georgia Dugout Club rankings had Cartersville third and Jefferson sixth in its final regular season poll.

 Other key contributors for the Dragons and coach Tommy Knight have been third baseman Clayton Jones, an Emmanuel College commit; junior Sammy Elegreet; a sophomore outfielder Kade McNally who had a Game 3 walk-off homer against Chestatee; pitchers Will Wood and Vinny Farley; Ryan Godfrey and Oglethorpe University signee and second baseman Billy Finch.